 BM - Crane School of Music at Potsdam

-At UM Dan performed as principal saxophonist with the Michigan Symphony Band and has performed as soloist with them numerous times in the works of Colgrass, Smith, and Bolcom, including featured concerto performances with DSQ during the historic 2011 tour to China and Los Angeles.
+At UM Dan performed as saxophonist with the University Symphony Orchestra, University Philharmonia Orchestra, and Contemporary Directions Ensemble and as principal saxophonist with the legendary Michigan Symphony Band.
+He was featured numerous times as soloist with that ensemble in the works of Colgrass, Smith, and Bolcom, including featured concerto performances with DSQ during the historic 2011 tour to China and Los Angeles.
 As aforementioned, Dan was Teaching Assistant to Don Sinta and was responsible for teaching undergrad music education classes, coaching quartets, and initiating and teaching a class for extended techniques to saxophone majors.
-Recently Dan was selected by the University of Michigan to perform as the featured saxophonist in recital at the Kennedy Center in Washington D.C. as part of the Millennium Stage series.
-Other recent and upcoming performances include world premieres at the Midwest Composer's Symposium and guest artist recitals and master-classes at the Paris Conservatory, Versailles Conservatory, Shanghai Conservatory, The Central Conservatory of Beijing, the China Conservatory, the University of North Carolina Greensboro, and West Virginia University.
+Dan was selected by the University of Michigan to perform as the featured saxophonist in recital at the Kennedy Center in Washington D.C. as part of the Millennium Stage series.